senthalan2/rn-initapp-javascript-template/README.md

   ![Screenshot 2](https://user-images.githubusercontent.com/43330632/160341018-b1071616-8380-4cfb-863f-705e392e0db8.png)

-  3. Go to Size Inspector and choose a width and a height that looks good (this will scale to other screen sizes).
+  3. Go to ```Size Inspector``` and choose a width and a height that looks good (this will scale to other screen sizes).

   4. Drag your image into the center of the screen until you see both a horizontal and vertical blue line.

-  5. Lastly, under Autoresizing change the window with the arrows, so it looks like in the screenshot below.
+  5. under Autoresizing change the window with the arrows, make sure, it looks like in the below Image.
 All outer arrows should be deselected and           all inner arrows selected. ( Refer Below Image for Step 3, Step 4 and Step 5 ).

   ![Screenshot 2.1](https://user-images.githubusercontent.com/43330632/160342037-b1dba55f-3064-4e72-8427-6511f46b165b.png)

   2. To change Background Color, Select ```LaunchScreen``` Select ```View``` under ```View``` and choose background Color ( shown in below image).